 How to form sentences in Spanish

 All sentences in Spanish have two specific parts: EL SUJETO (the subject) and EL PREDICADO (the predicate).
-Next, we will analyze in detail both parts of sentences in Spanish
+Next, we will analyze in detail both parts of the sentence in Spanish

 El sujeto – the subject

 El sujeto or the subject in Spanish is the person, animal or thing that performs the action expressed by the verb.
 To understand this more clearly, let’s analyze these two examples of simple sentences:

 Marcos vive en Taiwán.